tgorgdotcom/locast2plex/CONTRIBUTING.md

 so don't worry if you're not already familiar with linting.
 A good primer on [linting in Python is here](https://realpython.com/python-code-quality/)

+## Versioning Scheme
+We use the Semantic versioning scheme, with the following naming conventions for non-stable
+releases:
+ - The 0.x series is beta
+ - Releases marked `-alpha` or `-beta` at the end of the version number.
+An additional number, starting from 1, is added after this postfix to separate different version numbers.
+   Example: `2.0.0-beta3`

 ## Road Map and New feature discussion
 Plans for close-at-hand future releases are typically listed in CHANGELOG.
 New features discussions can be made in GitHub as a new issue.
 I can also look into setting up other